buildtesters/buildtest/docs/troubleshooting.rst

     buildtest history query -o <id>

-The build history is valid until files are removed, which could be done via ``buildtest clean`` or removing them manually.
+The build history is valid until files are removed, which could be done via ``buildtest clean`` or files are remove manually.
 The build history provides a means for accessing old builds along with logfile for each build.